AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

 - **Code generator** converts STG to `CmmGraph`.
 Implemented in `StgCmm*` modules (in directory `codeGen`).

+  - `Cmm.CmmGraph` is pretty much a Hoopl graph of `CmmNode.CmmNode` nodes.
+Control transfer instructions are always the last node of a basic block.
+  - Parameter passing is made explicit; the calling convention depends on the target architecture.
+The key function is `CmmCallConv.assignArgumentsPos`.

-  - Parameter passing is made explicit.
-Parameters are passed in virtual registers R1, R2 etc. Overflow parameters are passed on the stack using explicit memory stores, to locations described abstractly using the [''Stack Area'' abstraction.](commentary/compiler/stack-areas).
+    - Parameters are passed in virtual registers R1, R2 etc. \[These map 1-1 to real registers.\]
+    - Overflow parameters are passed on the stack using explicit memory stores, to locations described abstractly using the [''Stack Area'' abstraction.](commentary/compiler/stack-areas).
-  - That includes a store of the return address, which is stored explicitly on the stack in the same way as overflow parameters.
+  - Making the calling convention explicit includes an explicit store instruction of the return address, which is stored explicitly on the stack in the same way as overflow parameters.
+This is done (obscurely) in `MkGraph.mkCall`.
-  - No `CopyIn`, `CopyOut` nodes any more; instead "smart constructors" lower the calling convention to loads/stores/register transfers, using stack area abstraction.
-  - But we still have `LastCall`, `LastReturn`, `LastBranch`, `LastJump` as `Last` nodes.

-- **Simple control flow optimisation**, implemented in `CmmContFlowOpt`, called from `HscMain` (weirdly).
+- **Simple control flow optimisation**, implemented in `CmmContFlowOpt`, called from `HscMain.tryNewCodeGen` (weirdly).
 It's called both at the beginning and end of the pipeline.

   - Branch chain elimination.
   - Remove unreachable blocks.
   - Block concatenation.  branch to K; and this is the only use of K.

+- AT THIS POINT CONTROL MOVES TO `CmmCps.cpsTop` for the rest of the pipeline

+- **More control flow optimisations** in `CmmCps.cpsTop`.

   - Common Block Elimination (like CSE).
 This essentially implements the Adams optimisation, we believe.
   - Consider (sometime): block duplication.  branch to K; and K is a short block.
 Branch chain elimination is just a special case of this.